NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_04_asxckiikt5.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Qo-C5MlW-XI?start=83" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Notes:
-making the task easy involves human side a lot security involves the human too
-Sometimes we forget that human are quite complex machines and that we need to adapt to them As such, to find the safest ways of accomplishing a task, we actually sometimes need to look at neuroscience

-pretty cool website and idea but nothing new since 2017
+you will understand how it relates to permission and authority after the video see vid first: you will see as Mr Dossogne once said that snickers are marketed for women

-(chrome cleanup tool prompt: displayed on windows system when it detect malware/addware that change internet setting or chrome browser settings and ask to remove malware and reset settings security message triggered by system events without regard to what’s the user is doing)
+__chrome cleanup tool prompt__: displayed on windows system when it detect __malware/addware__ that change __internet setting or chrome browser__ settings and ask to remove malware and reset settings security message triggered by system events without regard to what’s the user is doing so =>
+/!\this is used /!\ to check for __permissions__ from a __malware that has autority__(show def above) but maybe not __permission for that task__

+- remember the exemple of the video:
+ - authority to diall the phone but not to call in france
+ -  permission was to dial a friend of her
+ - not giving authority by dialing yourself was good security

+making the easy way the safer way is not trivial human are not secure and miss information look at neuroscience

-Neurosecurity Lab (http://neurosecurity.byu.edu)
+pretty cool website and idea but nothing new since 2017 Neurosecurity Lab (http://neurosecurity.byu.edu)

 VVVVV